GreptimeTeam/docs/docs/reference/sql/functions.md

 ### INTERVAL

-The interval data type allows you to store and manipulate a period of time in years, months, days, hours etc. It's illustrated as:
+The Interval data type allows you to store and manipulate a period of time in years, months, days, hours etc. It's illustrated as:

 ```sql
 INTERVAL [fields] [(p)]